VinGarcia/ksql/README.md

 In this README you will find examples for "Getting Started" with the library, for more advanced use-cases [please read our Wiki](https://github.com/VinGarcia/ksql/wiki).

-## Using KSQL
+## Show me some code!

-This is a TLDR version of the more complete examples below.
+This short example below is a TLDR version for illustrating how easy it is to use KSQL.

+You will find more complete examples on the sections below.

 ```golang
 package main